Data Mapper Editor

 | Close | Closes the data mapper and returns to the previous view. |

 The left side of the editor lists every input the data mapper receives.
-Each input appears as a collapsible card showing the parameter name and its type, with each field of the type rendered as a row inside the card.
-Drag a row into the mapping canvas, or onto an output field, to create a mapping.
+Each input appears as a collapsible node showing the parameter name and its type, with each field of the type rendered as a row inside the node.

 Global Inputs

-The Global Inputs section at the top of the panel exposes values that are reachable from any data mapper in the integration, such as configurable variables.
-Use this section when a target field should be filled from configuration rather than from the data mapper's parameters.
+The Global Inputs section at the top of the inputs side exposes values that are reachable from anywhere in the integration, such as configurable variables.
+Use this section when a target field should be mapped from global values.

 Sub Mappings

-The mapping canvas is the central area between the input and output panels.
-Lines drawn on the canvas represent field-to-field mappings.
+The mapping area is the central region between the input and output sides.
+Links on this area represent mapping connections.

 Auto Map